bomonike/bomonike.github.io/anthropic-certs.md

    "Anthropic is an AI safety and research company working to build reliable, interpretable, and steerable AI systems."

    3M followers.
 501-1K employees.

+1. On <a target="_blank" href="https://www.glassdoor.com/Reviews/Anthropic-Reviews-E8109027.htm">Glassdoor.com</a>, <strong>86%</strong> of Anthropic employees would recommend to a friend.

 1. Anthropic was founded in 2021 by seven former employees of OpenAI, including now CEO Dario Amodei was OpenAI's Vice President of Research.